-I felt so lucky to have a compassionate son and it had dawned on me that job satisfaction was not something some people are just lucky to accidentally find.
-And I hadn't always have it, and many times still hit plateaus and rough spots.
+I felt so lucky to have a compassionate son, and it had dawned on me that job satisfaction was not something some people are just lucky to find accidentally.
+And I hadn’t always had it, and many times still hit plateaus and rough spots.
 But it is possible to create job satisfaction.
-Yep, as in the power is yours.
+Yep, as in power is yours.
 All yours.

-And we don't always have to find a new company to create it.
-More often than not we can find it within our own situations.
+And we don’t always have to find a new company to create it.
+More often than not we can find it in our situations.

 1. Analyze and recharge